OmeGak/master_thesis/README.md

 Ths repository contains the computer code for my master thesis 'Monte Carlo Radiation Transport Simulations for Astrophysical Applications'.

-4_written_text
+It contains the following folders:

-- contains all summaries and results up to now:
+*4_written_text* contains all summaries and results up to now:
-  - intro_exercises
-    - results of the exercises
+  - *intro_exercises* summarizes the results of the exercises
-  - main
-    - what I have learned up to now
+  - *main* gives an overview of what I have learned up to now

-introductory_exercises
-- contains computer code for the introductory exercises
+*introductory_exercises* contains computer code for the introductory exercises